tfzhang006/paper-reading/SAGNet: Structure-aware Generative Network for 3D-Shape Modeling.md

 ## Summary
 Given a set of segmented objects of a certain class, the geometry of their parts and the pairwise relationships between them (the structure) are jointly learned and embedded in a latent space by an autoencoder.
 ## Research Objective
-A novel architecture for joint ana
+A novel architecture for joint analysis of geometry and structure information.
 ## Background and Problems
 - Structure and geometry are often interdependent, exhibiting complex relations and dependencies that are hard to model directly.
 ## Methods